avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 Please see the List of Files and Functions document for a complete list and brief descriptions of all files in the repository.

-A version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following DOI link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>
+A version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>

 # License
 <a href="License - MIT.txt">MIT License</a>